-Once you have read the entire handbook, the latest version of Making Good Choices in Special Education for California will support your decision making as you develop artifacts and respond to commentary prompts in each of the three tasks.
-By reading and reflecting on the questions and suggestions in Making Good Choices in Special Education for California, you will develop a deeper understanding of edTPA and have many of your questions addressed.
+Once you have read the entire handbook, Making Good Choices in Special Education will support your decision making as you develop artifacts and respond to commentary prompts in each of the three tasks.
+By reading and reflecting on the questions and suggestions in Making Good Choices in Special Education, you will develop a deeper understanding of edTPA and have many of your questions addressed.
 This document will help you think about how to plan, instruct, assess, and reflect on learning, not only for completing edTPA, but also for effective teaching well into the future.